roy-cruz/Cpp4PyDevs/PURSUE-cpp_basics.md

 ## Section 1.2: High-level languages

-* Protability issues with machine & assembly are solved* with high-level languages such as C++, Python, Javascript, etc. These are designed to be very human readable and to be used in any kind of computer, regardless of the CPU's architecture.
+* Protability issues with machine & assembly are solved* with high-level languages such as C++, Python, Javascript, etc. These are designed to be very human readable and to be used in any kind of computer, regardless of the CPU's architecture.v
 * There are two types of high-level programming languages
   * Interpreted
     * E.g.: Python